 Feeding our horses on the trail is something we all think about, but typically only in terms of what to bring or where we intend to graze and water them.
 Equally important, however, is when and how we feed them.
 The following information has been provided by Dr. Ruth James, who has provided us with some facts to bear in mind on our longer trail rides and camping trips.
+Learn how to feed horses on the trail below.

 Feeding When Camping with Horses